adobe/aem-core-wcm-components/Guidelines.md

 Whether the capabilities and intended use are described.

-- [ ] Description of the intended use.
+- [ ] Description and intended use of the component.
+- [ ] List of exceptions to this checklist (possibly with some justification).
+- [ ] List of dependencies on back-end and front-end libraries and frameworks.
 - [ ] Features and edit/design dialog options (possibly with screenshots).
-- [ ] List of the exceptions to this checklist (possibly with some justification).
 - [ ] Content structure and properties.
 - [ ] Exported APIs and extension points.